jogaj/angularDataStreamReader/README.md

 # DataStream Reader Emulator with Angular version 12.2.11 + NGRX + Angular Material

-This project is to showcase how to consume a data-stream endpoints using [Angular][angular] and [RGRX][ngrx] State Management solution.
+This project is to showcase how to consume and interact with a data-stream endpoint using Angular and NGRX to create a state Management solution.

-Important: The "real-data stream" is an emulation built on this project.
-It consists of a service that performs GET petitions to an api in a certain time interval.
-The API will return
+Important: The "real-data stream service" is an emulation built-in ont this project.
+It consists of a service that performs GET petitions by time intervals.

 ## Demo